Generative Adversarial Networks Applied to Synthetic Financial Scenarios Generation: Dataset

-For this proof of concept, we focus on equities as financial instruments.
-We have chosen data that are at the same time very heterogeneous in their statistical distributions, and at least intermittently influential on the dynamics of stock prices.
+As first use case, we focus on equities as financial instruments.
 As explained in Sec.~\ref{EcScGe}, the variables are divided into specific variables and state (or global) variables.
-Specific variables are attributes specific to each stock, which will influence the marginal behavior of the price of that stock in relation to the average.
+The first ones are attributes specific to each stock which influence the marginal behavior of the price of e.g. the stock price in relation to the average.
+The retained features are listed in Tab.~\ref{tab:eqv}.
+The choice of these specific variables is supposed to constitute the time-dependent state of an issuer.
+These variables are supposed to allow a differentiation of the price behavior of issuers when they are subjected to the same variations of the market environment represented by the state variables.
 State variables correspond to macroeconomic quantities that can affect the movement of stocks as a whole.
-By combining these two types of variables, it is therefore possible to account for the movements of the average stock ("the market"), as well as the relative movements of stocks with respect to the market.\\
+We list them in Tab.~\ref{tab:stv}.
+By combining these two types of variables, it is therefore possible to account for the movements of the average stock (the market), as well as the relative movements of stocks with respect to the market.